 Where a simple room number is given the event takes place in the new Computer Science building on Malet Place.
 Please see the Getting Here pages.

-UCL Computer Science and the BCS Academy presented 13th.the London Hopper Colloquium on Thursday 25 May 2017 at the BCS headquarters in London.
-The 1-day event featured women speakers talking about their research, a spotlight competition open to women research masters students and PhD students, and lots of opportunities to network with other new researchers in computing.
+UCL Computer Science and the BCS Academy will present the London Hopper Colloquium on Thursday 18 October 2018 at the BCS headquarters in London.
+The one-day event will feature women speakers talking about their research, a spotlight competition open to all female postgraduate students, and lots of opportunities to network with other new researchers in computing.

-PDF files of the research talks are available to download here.
+PDF files of the research talks from the 2017 Hopper are available to download here.

 Inaugural Lectures 2016